 Generic descriptions of potential exploration activities to be considered in the SEA are presented in Table 2.1.
-Consideration of routine emissions and discharges have been guided by the scope of the SEA (refer to Appendix A) assuming compliance with applicable regulations and guidelines including: the Offshore Waste Treatment Guidelines (OWTG) (NEB et al. 2010), Nova Scotia Offshore Drilling and Production Regulations (and associated guidelines), Offshore Chemical Selection Guidelines (NEB et al. 2009), Compensation Guidelines Respecting Damage Relating to Offshore Petroleum Activity (C-NLOPB and CNSOPB 2002), and Environmental Protection Plan Guidelines (C-NLOPB et al. 2011).
+Consideration of routine emissions and discharges have been guided by the scope of the SEA (refer to Appendix A) assuming compliance with applicable regulations and guidelines including the Offshore Waste Treatment Guidelines (OWTG), (NEB et al. 2010), Nova Scotia Offshore Drilling and Production Regulations (and associated guidelines), Offshore Chemical Selection Guidelines (NEB et al. 2009), Compensation Guidelines Respecting Damage Relating to Offshore Petroleum Activity (C-NLOPB and CNSOPB 2002), and Environmental Protection Plan Guidelines (C-NLOPB et al. 2011).

-Table 2.1 Gener ic Description of Exploration Activities Exploration Activity Details Geophysical survey Seismic surveys are the first step in oil and gas exploration in which sound waves are used to develop an image of subsurface strata and structure features where activities (2D seismic, hydrocarbons could accumulate and be retained.
-3D seismic, 3D Wide Sound waves are typically generated by air guns with reflections from subsurface Azimuth (WAZ) seismic) rock being recorded by hydrophones (streamers) towed behind the survey vessel.
+Table 2.1 Gener ric Description of Exploration Activities Exploration Activity Details Geophysical survey activities (2D seismic, 3D seismic) Seismic surveys are the first step in oil and gas exploration in which sound waves are used to develop an image of subsurface strata and structure features where hydrocarbons could accumulate and be retained.
+Sound waves are typically generated by air guns with reflections from subsurface rock being recorded by hydrophones (streamers) towed behind the survey vessel.
 Air guns are typically arranged in arrays of 12-48 guns of various sizes distributed over a horizontal area approximately 20 m inline by 20 m cross line.
 An array typically has 3-6 sub arrays called strings with each string being made up of 6-8 air guns.
 The array is towed approximately 200 m behind the vessel and suspended by floats at a depth of 3m-10 m.
-The hydrophone streamer is also towed behind the vessel (usually 4500-6000 m in length). • The air guns operate at 2000 psi or 137 bar and fire every 10-15 seconds.
+The hydrophone streamer is also towed behind the vessel (usually 4500-6000 m in length).
+The air guns operate at 2000 psi or 137 bar and fire every 10-15 seconds.
 Most of the emitted energy lies within the 10 - 120 Hz range with some energy in the 500 - 1000 Hz range.
 In shallow waters (25 m-50 m) air guns can be audible at distances up to 75 km, while in deeper waters they can be audible at distances over 100 km.
-2D seismic surveying is the simplest and most inexpensive method, typically using one air gun array and one seismic streamer and are used to create 2D slices of the sea bottom with several kilometer distances between each survey line. • 3D seismic surveys use a series of parallel passes through an area with a vessel towing an air gun array with 6-10 seismic streamers at a speed of 5 knots.
+2D seismic surveying is the simplest and most inexpensive method, typically using one air gun array and one seismic streamer and are used to create 2D slices of the sea bottom with several kilometer distances between each survey line.
+3D seismic surveys use a series of parallel passes through an area with a vessel towing an air gun array with 6-10 seismic streamers at a speed of 5 knots.
 3D methods require the operating vessel to transit along closely spaced parallel transects approximately 100-500 m apart.
 Multiple streamer cables and air gun arrays can produce data sets that can be processed with advanced software to reveal the 3D geometry of the surface at high resolutions.
-3D WAZ seismic surveys are used for more complex geological settings, particularly in basins underlain with salt, like those found in deep water areas of the Nova Scotia offshore.
-The configuration of the survey can vary from project to project; multi-vessel configurations are used where two cable vessels are accompanied by up to four additional vessels towing source arrays only.
-This type of configuration is more logistically and technically complex and thus also more expensive.
-Typical zero-to-peak source levels for exploration seismic arrays are 245-260 dB relative to 1 μPa at 1m.
+3D WAZ seismic surveys are used for more complex geological settings, particularly in basins underlain wit relative to 1 μPa at 1m.